AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/50-Manage workflows/99-File download test.md

 ### MD

 #### Allowed
-* linking directly to file using relative links (but NOT using root-relative links — unlike images which have support for both)
+* linking directly to file using relative links (but NOT using root-relative links — unlike images which have support for both kinds of linking)
   * [../../Guides/00-Getting started.md](../../Guides/00-Getting%20Started)